PTEN c.493_496del, p.Gly165Ter

 BS1 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for BS1 is: "Strong: gnomAD filtering allele frequency from 0.000043 up to 0.00056."
-The evidence for this variant shows: MAF=0%.
+According to VCEP guidelines, the rule for BS1 is: "Strong Strength: gnomAD Filtering allele frequency from 0.000043 up to 0.00056."
+The evidence for this variant shows: it is absent from gnomAD.
 Therefore, this criterion is not applied.

 BS2